Skip to content

 Step 4

-At the end of the boardwalk, at a memorial seat, you can either turn downhill to the right, to a junction of paths after about 125 yards, or venture further straight ahead (adding just less than a ¼ mile to the total length of the walk).
+At the end of the pathway, at a memorial seat, you can either turn downhill to the right, to a junction of paths after about 125 yards, or venture further straight ahead (adding just less than a ¼ mile to the total length of the walk).
 For a detour, go straight ahead and enter a wilder, more remote area, but with path a clear ahead.
 It turns right at another memorial seat and then right again at the corner of a large pond.
 Follow the winding path through the wood to join the short route mentioned above.

 Step 5